danrot/danrot.github.io/_posts/2021-01-16-some-thoughts-about-comments-in-code.md

 ---
 layout: post
-title: Some thought about comments in code
+title: Some thoughts about comments in code
 excerpt: Comments in code are quite often a code smell.
 Let's see what is suboptimal about comments and talk about some strategies to avoid them.

 tags: